-- Just create any type that you'd like to use for referencing each child task (most easily an enumeration, but could be anything that conforms to
+- Create a type that you'd like to use for referencing each child task (most easily an enumeration, but could be anything that conforms to

 case importantStep, smallStep, aMultiUnitStep